Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 The existence of both Alfv\'en-enabling and Alfv\'en-inhibiting states among the expanding plasmas we have simulated is illustrated in figure~\ref{fig:sims_phasespace}($a$), which positions each simulation in a $[-\Omega_i (\mathrm{d}\Delta_i/\mathrm{d}t)|_{t = 0})^{-1},\beta_{i0}] = [\tau_{\rm exp}\Omega_{i0},\beta_{i0}]$ phase space, and indicates whether the value of the ion pressure anisotropy $(\Delta_i)_{\rm min}$ attained at the first minimum (at some time $t = t_{\rm min}$) is more (red) or less (blue) negative than $\Delta_i = -2/\beta_{\|i}$.

-Qualitatively, at fixed $\beta_{i0}$ the simulated plasmas transition from being in an Alfv\'en-inhibiting state (in which $(\Delta_i)_{\rm min} \lesssim -2/\beta_{\|i}$) to an Alfv\'en-enabling state (in which $(\Delta_i)_{\rm min} > -2/\beta_{\|i}$) as the expansion time is increased.
-Furthermore, the characteristic expansion time at which this transition occurs is (for the suite of simulations we have conducted) a monotonically increasing function of $\beta_{\|i}$.
+Qualitatively, at fixed $\beta_{i0}$ the simulated plasmas transition from being in an { Alfv\'en-enabling state (for which $(\Delta_i)_{\rm min} > -2/\beta_{\|i}$) to an Alfv\'en-inhibiting state (for which $(\Delta_i)_{\rm min} \ll -2/\beta_{\|i}$) as the expansion time is decreased.} Furthermore, the characteristic expansion time at which this transition occurs is (for the suite of simulations we have conducted) a monotonically increasing function of $\beta_{\|i}$.
 More quantitatively, figure~\ref{fig:sims_phasespace}($b$) shows that the scaling (\ref{bifurcationtimescale_modhighbeta}) of $\tau_{\rm cr}$ with $\beta_{\|i}$ derived in Section \ref{sec:theory} (dashed line) is an excellent fit to the measured (effective) expansion time $\tau_{\rm exp,eff}$ at which the instantaneous value of $\beta_i$ and $(\Delta_i)_{\rm min}$ satisfy $(\Delta_i)_{\rm min} \approx -2/\beta_{\|i}$.
 For reference, on figure~\ref{fig:sims_phasespace}($a$) we plot also the positions in the same $[-\Omega_i (\mathrm{d}\Delta_i/\mathrm{d}t)|_{t = 0})^{-1},\beta_{i0}]$ phase space of previously published high-$\beta_i$ shearing-box simulations of the firehose instability~\citep{Kunz2014_b,Melville_2016}; these simulations all realised the Alfv\'en-inhibiting state in saturation, a finding consistent with their initialised parameters.

 A simple way to illustrate how the evolution of the pressure anisotropy and the effective Alfv\'en speed changes as the expanding plasma transitions from being Alfv\'en-inhibiting to Alfv\'en-enabling is to fix $\beta_{i0}$, and compare the evolution of $\Delta_i \beta_{\|i}$ and $v_{\rm A,eff}^2/v_{\rm A}^2$ over time for a selection of increasing values of $\tau_{\rm exp}$.
 This comparison is made in figure~\ref{fig:sims_constantbetaexample}.